 On a rainy February day, I received an e-mail from my university about the St Gallen Wings of Excellence Award.
 This award, gave you the opportunity to win an all expenses paid trip to the St Gallen Symposium and all you had to do was write an essay on the theme of Breaking the Status Quo: Your Disruptive Idea.
 At the time, I did not expect anything to come of it, but eventually I discovered that I had been invited to work on my idea at the symposium with two teams of exciting and influential young people.

 Upon my return to the UK, I began looking further into how to take this forward and Yekize was born.
-The foundation and it’s website are still in their early stages.
-We are awaiting funding and learning as much as we can so we can begin our research programme and then start delivering treatment.
 We have a long way to go, but we’ll get there.
 In light of this, I thought I’d share with you the essay that started it all…

 Breaking the Status Quo: Incorporating Conditioned Placebo Response into Treatment Plans to Improve Access to Medicine in Least Developed Countries.